Softvelum/ffmpeg-build-scripts/README.md

 **Building with AC3 and E-AC3**

+5.1.3/build_nimble_transcoder_ffmpeg_5.1.3_with-eac3.sh - this script builds FFmpeg 5.1.3 with AC3 and E-AC3 encoders.

-build_ffmpeg_4.1.4_ac3.sh - this script builds FFmpeg 4.1.4 with AC3 and E-AC3 encoder libraries.
+build_ffmpeg_4.1.4_ac3.sh - this script builds FFmpeg 4.1.4 with AC3 and E-AC3 encoders.